Hexalyse/pyAskFm/README.md

 # pyAskFm
 Basic (and imcomplete as of now) python implementation of the Ask.fm API in its 0.8 version, which is outdate but still functional.

+__This API implementation uses the TRUE Ask.fm backend API, instead of interfacing with the website like every other "Ask.fm API" available on Github.
+This way, we can avoid CAPTCHAs altogether, and thus make a lot more requests before being limited.__  This is the only true implementation I'm aware of.
+Let me know if others exist.

+If you're curious to know how I managed to reverse-engineer their API, you can read [this blog post](https://hexaly.se/2017/06/14/how-i-reverse-engineered-the-ask-fm-api-part-1/).

 ### How does it work ?
 See the `AskApiDemo.py` file for an example.
 The rest of the code is pretty much self explanatory and if you're using it, you should logically be able to understand the code.